riyapatel13/PoseDetection/README.md

     * Folder containing photos of each individual skeleton frame from skeleton.mp4 (mostly used for debugging purposes)
   * driving_jsons
     * Folder containing JSON files with pose data of each skeleton frame from skeleton.mp4
+  * annotated_driving2.xml
+    * XML file containing information on bounding rectangles used for analysis

 ## Process